 Many adults manage to control symptoms by adjusting their eating habits and making lifestyle changes.

-Medications to treat LPR, such as antacids, are available over the counter (OTC).
+Medications to treat LPR, such as antacids, are available over the counter (OTC) or online.
 These can help prevent the acid from returning to the esophagus.

 H2-blockers, a form of anti-histamine, may help, especially if the person is bothered by a cough at night.